The Community Fire Behavior Model

 UFS Implementation

-We are in the process of coupling the Community Fire Behavior Model to the Unified Forecasting System (UFS).
-This requires coupling the fire model to the UFS-Atmosphere in order to account for fire-atmospheric feedbacks.
+The Community Fire Behavior Model has been coupled to the Unified Forecasting System (UFS).
+This required coupling the fire model to the UFS-Atmosphere in order to account for fire-atmospheric feedbacks.
 The UFS-Atmosphere passess the winds and other near surface variables that are used to propagate the fires.
 In turn, the fire model feedback heat and moisture fluxes as a result of the combustion process.
 Smoke is also released and advected and diffused by UFS as a tracer.

 Contact